thm2/Time-series-analysis/README.md

 ARIMA(0,1,1)x(0,1,1)(12) was not far behind.
-Even though the former is better from a statistical point of view, the latter is perhaps closer to what someone would expect from looking at the time-series plot in Analysis B. This is because, there seems to be an increasing linear trend, which is made stationary by differencing once, that is, by using d = 1.
+Even though the former is better from a statistical point of view, the latter is perhaps closer to what someone would expect from looking at the time-series plot in Analysis B. This is because, there seems to be an increasing linear trend, which is made stationary by differencing once, that is, by trend differencing once.
 However, the plot could hide that the trend is in fact quadratic, hence the twice-trend-differenced model.
 The seasonality is 12 for both.

 The Analysis C section confirmed the existence of a trend with the existence of the 0 frequency in the periodogram.
-It also verified the existence of the 12-month seasonality of the CO2 emission time-series, with a strong frequency at 0.083333333, which significes a period of the inverse of the frequency, that is, a CO2-emission period of 12 months.
+It also verified the existence of the 12-month seasonality of the CO2 emission time-series, with a strong frequency at 0.083, which significes a period of the inverse of the frequency, that is, a CO2-emission period of 12 months.